ShreyKumar/StudyCat/deliverable-03/iteration-03.review.md

 * UI improvements
     - Visuals of the desktop application could still use some improvements
     - A few UI bugs on chrome extension that need be fixed.
-* Test Android, Chrome extension and Desktop to see if they work synchronously with each other.
+* Test Android, Chrome extension and Desktop to see if they work synchronously with each other, <i>at all times</i>.
 Check if data is maintained accross all three devices.
 Debug if necessary.

 ## Product - Review